panda-re/panda/panda/docs/manual.md

 The most common way of interacting with the monitor is just via `stdio` in the terminal from which you originally entered the commandline that started up PANDA.
 To get this to work, just add the following to the end of your
-commandline: `--monitor stdio`.
-There are also ways to connect to the monitor over a telnet port etc -- refer to ethe QEMU manual for details.
+commandline: `-monitor stdio`.
+There are also ways to connect to the monitor over a telnet port etc - refer to the QEMU manual for details.

 Here are few monitor functions we commonly need with PANDA.